psantori/CLABPush-Go/README.md

 Done!
 ```

-### Upload the csv file to ContactLab
+### Upload the CSV

-Like the exporter, the uploader is not installed by default, however it depends on the sftp module, that needs to be fetched first.
+You can use your own favorite SFTP upload method or our simple uploader.
+To run the uploader you need to pull the SFTP module:

 ```bash
 go get github.com/pkg/sftp
 ```

-Then you can install the uploader
+Then you can install the uploader:

 ```bash
 go install github.com/contactlab/clabpush-go/uploader
 ```

-Assuming again you are in the sample directory, you can use it with
+To upload the CSV file, if you are in the sample folder, type:

 ```bash
 uploader -in export.csv -user your_username -secret your_secret -address sftp.example.com:22 -directory incoming/csvfiles -file exported.csv
 ```

-That is a lot of stuff, and it will roughly do the equivalent of this
+This is the same as the following bash script:

 ```bash
 sftp your_username:your_secret@sftp.example.com:incoming/csvfiles